Skip to main content

 • Verify TXT record exists in DNS

-• Ensure full public key is in record
+• Ensure full public key is in record (long TXT values may need to be split)

 • Wait up to 48 hours for propagation